ingresso-group/slate/source/includes/_availability.md

 ## Individual Seats

-<aside class="warning">NOTE: we are going to change the format of the seats to better support large seated venues.
-The change will not be dramatic, but if you integrate against the current version you will need to update your integration later.</aside>

 The Ingresso API can return a list of all available seats, allowing you to give your customers choice rather than forcing them to take the best available seats.
 If you have included `add_seat_blocks` in your request, the event